 The Carter Center has been working in Mozambique since 1998, providing international election observation, support for citizen observers, review of the political finance structure, support for a national consensus-building process, and improvement of agricultural production.

 In 1998, the government of Mozambique asked the Carter Center's Global Development Initiative (1993-2006) to support a national consensus-building initiative known as the Agenda 2025 National Vision and National Development Strategy Process.
-This process brought together Mozambicans from across the social and political spectrum to develop a shared, long-term vision and strategy for future development.
-The Agenda 2025 process was designed to assist Mozambique to identify policy options to inform the country's Poverty Reduction Strategy, a short-term action plan required for foreign loans and grant aid from the international donor community.
+The process brought together Mozambicans from across the social and political spectrum to develop a shared, long-term vision and strategy for future development.
+The Agenda 2025 process helped Mozambique identify policy options to inform the country's Poverty Reduction Strategy, a short-term action plan required for foreign loans and grant aid from the international donor community.
+The Agenda 2025 vision and strategy process was completed in July 2003, and the final agenda was publicly disseminated and then unanimously approved by parliament in December 2003.

 Size: 799,380 square kilometers